Hokiib/HDrawer/README.md

 - Support Custom model data
 - Add drawer content in the item lore
 - Add similar materials compatibility in the drawer craft (ex: logs or planks (OAK, ACACIA, ...))
+- Make the items amount format toggleable displayed on the drawer
 - Upload the new jar on spigotmc

 Free to you to make issues to suggest new features